programmer2514/DPEdit/README.md

 `<yPos>` is the Y, or vertical, position, in pixels, of the top-left corner of display `<displayNum>`.

-NOTE: Display #1 remains at position {0, 0} at all times.
+NOTE: Whatever display is currently set as primary remains at position {0, 0} at all times.
 Specifying its location at all is entirely optional.
 If its location is set (E.G. on a single-monitor system), the wallpaper will be offset accordingly.
 However, it will still be at position {0, 0}.

 ## Examples